MobilityDB/MobilityDB/tools/codegen/inherited/INHERITANCE_MAP.md

 operators live separately in `json/451_jsonbset_jsonfuncs`).
-Their comparison / hash / set-operation / topological / position / distance regions are governed by the per-surface set axes; their I/O, constructor, conversion, accessor, transformation and SRS sections are the hand backlog of §9.3.
+Their comparison / hash / set-operation / topological / position / distance regions are governed by the per-surface set axes; their I/O, constructor, conversion, accessor, transformation, SRS and setUnion sections are governed by the region-in-file `span_families` entries of §9.3.

 ### 9.6 What the `setfamilies:` manifest axis encodes